robots-make-art-too/EECS_1720/docs/JS_OOP.md

 ### Key Features

-	1. useful when local .
-Global variables
+1. Useful when dealing with local v global variables.

-	2. Note: In JavaScript objects are variables: requires the keyword ‘let’ or ‘const’ to define one.
+	- Why?
+In JavaScript objects are variables: requires the keyword  ~~'var'~~, 'let', or 'const' to define one - and you **need** to define them!
+	- Recall: `Uncaught ReferenceError: myVariable is not defined`
+	- ~~var~~ is outdated but you may still use it or come across it

+2. Useful when handling deletions.
+	- Why?
+JavaScript provides the functionality where you can define a property of an object as _deletable_.
+	- So?
+This qualifies the property to be deleted in strict mode
+	- Recall: `Uncaught SyntaxError: Delete of an unqualified identifier in strict mode`

 3. Enforcing reserved keywords